 Some people think that using tallow on your skin is an ugly thing.

-There is nothing wrong with using tallow when you know you are using a high quality, grass-fed, pasture-raised, ethically and humanely sourced tallow.
+There is nothing wrong with using tallow when you know you are using a high quality, grass-fed, pasture-raised, ethically and humanely sourced tallow (like we use in our tallow skincare products).

 Factory farmed cattle are NOT a good source of tallow.